JAForbes/pgmg/readme.md

 > 😱 Be aware `pgmg` is iterating at a fairly rapid pace and you should expect
 > breaking changes.
 We use it heavily at https://harth.io/ but we are also
 > constantly iterating on features and ideas.
 Probably best to wait for a 1.0 or
-> pin to a specific gitref instead of using `npx pgmg`.
+> pin to a specific gitref instead of using `pgmg`.
 >
-> If you want to jump over early, run `pgmg` using `--dry-complete` to mark old
+> If you want to jump over early, run this version of `pgmg` against a different migrations folder as the
-> migrations as complete using the new pgmg schema format.
-Or alternatively
-> just move your old migration files to a different directory so they aren't
-> run against the new pgmg version.
+> metadata stored from older pgmg versions is not compatible.

 ## Quick Start